Brightline: Bridges

 The FEC rail corridor includes several fixed-span bridges that were replaced as part of the project.
 Most did not require United States Coast Guard (USCG) permitting as they do not span significant navigable waterways and clearances did not change.
 Twelve other bridges—St. Johns River, Eau Gallie River, St. Sebastian River, Crane Creek, Turkey Creek, West Palm Beach Canal, Boynton Canal, Middle River (both the North and South Fork), Oleta River, Arch Creek and Hillsboro Canal— required permitting by the USCG.

-In addition, the project called for significant investment and upgrades to three movable bridges: St. Lucie, Loxahatchee, and New River.
+The project called for significant investment and upgrades to three movable bridges: St. Lucie, Loxahatchee, and New River.
 These improvements ensure that bridge mechanical systems for raising and lowering the bridge spans are either fully upgraded or replaced.
 The company has stated that, prior to it becoming operational, it would start to regularly notify mariners of scheduled bridge closings via the internet, smart phone application and countdown signage on the bridges to enable mariners to have real-time information to decrease wait times at each bridge.
 Also, the company would station a bridge tender at the New River bridge.

 Prior to the opening of service to Orlando, Brightline began asking municipalities around the St. Lucie River to support a potential federal grant to fund the replacement of the single-track rail bridge over the river with a new, raised double-track span.
 In January 2024, the Biden administration funded the construction of the bridge with a $130 million grant from the National Infrastructure Project Assistance (Mega) grant program.